Trajectory

 Elena did not call.
 Not yet.
 She needed to see it alone first, without anyone else's interpretation bleeding into her own.

 The resolution was magnificent, far better than what she had in Chile.
-Every line stood out crisp, a chemical barcode that should have told her exactly what C/2087 K4 was.
+Every line stood out crisp, a chemical barcode that should have told her exactly what 2087-K47 was.

 Then she ran the orbital numbers again.

 Perihelion was still trending down.
-Velocity was still trending up.
-And the projected closest approach was no longer framed as “solar interest.”
+The best-fit inbound speed should have been climbing under gravity, yet the residuals kept insisting on a gentle brake.
+And the projected closest approach was no longer framed as "solar interest."

 It was framed as "Earth proximity."